cyrillzadra/max-llm-book/book/src/step_14.md

 ### Validation

-Run `pixi run s14`
+Run `pixi run s14` to verify your implementation.

 **Reference**: `solutions/solution_14.py`

----
+## What you've built

-**Congratulations!** You've completed all 14 steps and built a complete GPT-2 model from scratch using Modular's MAX!
-You now understand:
+You've completed all 14 steps and built a complete GPT-2 model from scratch using MAX.
+You now have a working implementation of:

-- Token and position embeddings (Steps 05-06)
+**Core components**:
-- Query/Key/Value projections and attention (Steps 07-08)
+- Model configuration and architecture definition
-- Multi-head attention (Step 09)
+- Causal masking for autoregressive generation
-- Layer normalization and residual connections (Step 10)
+- Layer normalization for training stability
-- Transformer blocks and model stacking (Steps 11-12)
+- Feed-forward networks with GELU activation
-- Language modeling and text generation (Steps 13-14)
+- Token and position embeddings

-Your model can now generate text!
+- Multi-head self-attention
+- Residual connections and transformer blocks
+- Language model head for next-token prediction
+- Text generation with temperature and sampling

+Your model loads OpenAI's pretrained GPT-2 weights and generates text.
+You understand how every component works, from the low-level tensor operations to the high-level architecture decisions.
+This knowledge transfers directly to other transformer models like BERT, GPT-3, and beyond.